Closures of nurseries increase as impact of pandemic takes hold

 - Ofsted’s Early Years Register showed a net reduction of 3,025 providers across all categories from 01 April 2020 – 31 March 2021.

-Ahead of the Government’s Comprehensive Spending Review in the autumn, NDNA are looking at how nursery places are funded and how childcare providers have been impacted through a short survey with nurseries – please access it here.
+Ahead of the Government’s Comprehensive Spending Review in the autumn, NDNA is looking at how nursery places are funded and how childcare providers have been impacted through a short survey with nurseries.

 “The physical, emotional and financial demands of running a nursery in the current climate have become too much.”

 We had to make the difficult decision to close Pathfinders Nursery at Easter 2021 following 17 years in childcare, previously owning Nature Trails @ Crescent.

 Among the reasons which contributed to our closure included the emotional and physical demands of running a nursery.
 This is exacerbated by the private nursery sector being disrespected and undervalued by the Government which does not support their work in a meaningful way.

 We have been consistently paid low funding rates but with rising costs.
 There is a lack of Government support – it’s too little, too late.

 Then we also had to cope with the effects of the pandemic – not all parents accepting retainer fees, hardly any grant support (it took a lot to get what we did), bubbles shutting down, staff: child ratios.
 We had to work throughout the pandemic despite taking a step back from duties.